AbhishekNagrecha/Text-Summarization/README.md

 to classify and represent complex features from the medical discharge summaries using the MT sample dataset.
 We make use of GloVE to have a pretrained model learn from it.

+We implemented our CNN model on MT samples dataset with multiple layers being added and removed to improve the efficiency.
+Our training accuracy increases with every epoch and reaches 0.87 and the validation accuracy is at 0.89 as shown in the graph 1.
+The model during its validation set also achieved a recall score of 0.888, precision of 0.98 and an F1 score of 0.939.